kolotyluk/kolotyluk.github.io/index.md

 - [Philosophy of Domain Driven Design](opinions/DDD%20Philosophy.md)
   - Not what you think... this is more about how I personally fit DDD into the metaphysics, knowledge, and other ideas in Philosophy.

+## Random Thoughts

+### Cognitive Bias

+In "[Elon Musk Things Every Child Should Learn About These 50 Cognitive Biases]" there is the longest list of Cognitive Biases I have ever seen; biases we are all susceptible to.
+Sometimes, increasingly actually, people exploit these biases for propaganda, use them to exploit other people, generally to exploit others into acting against their own best interests.
+In the worst cases, communities form an [Echo Chamber] to amplify these biases and other deceptions.
+However, there also exist some people who value reality, who value understanding reality, and feel it is better to utilize reality than to deny it.

 # Projects